sensei-hacker/inavwiki/Fixed-Wing-Autolaunch.md

 ### End Transition Time
 Is the time that the final launch phase will take.
 The **End Transition Time** makes for a smooth transition from the launch angle and throttle to level flight and the current or cruise throttle.

+## Advanced Settings
+The advanced settings are only accessible through the CLI.
+For the most part, they are not needed.
+But some pilots may find them useful.

+### Wiggle to Wake Idle Throttle
+_From INAV 8.0_

+Wiggle to Wake allows you to wiggle the yaw of the plane to start the idle throttle.
+This does not start the launch procedure or launch throttle, only the idle throttle.
+This gives more control over when the idle throttle starts, as you don't need to use a timer.
+Though the timer can still also be used.
+If so, idle will start either when the timer expires or the wiggle is detected.

+There is one setting in the CLI: `nav_fw_launch_wiggle_to_wake_idle`.
+0 = disabled.
+1 and 2 signify 1 or 2 yaw wiggles to activate.
+* 1 wiggle has a higher detection point, for airplanes without a tail.
+* 2 wiggles has a lower detection point, but requires the repeated action.
+This is intended for larger models and airplanes with tails.

+For this to work.
+An idle throttle value greater than 1000uS must be set, and `nav_fw_launch_wiggle_to_wake_idle` must not be 0.
+If there is no idle throttle delay, the wiggle will activate the idle throttle.
+If an idle delay is also set up, whichever occurs first activates the idle throttle.